kubermatic/docs/content/kubermatic/main/tutorials-howtos/KKP-autoscaler/_index.en.md

 **Step 1**

-Create a KKP Cluster by selecting your project on the dashboard and click on `“create cluster”`.
-More details can be found on the official [documentation](https://docs.kubermatic.com/kubermatic/main/tutorials-howtos/project-and-cluster-management/) page.
+Create a KKP Cluster by selecting your project on the dashboard and click on "Create Cluster".
+More details can be found on the official [documentation]({{< ref "../project-and-cluster-management/" >}}) page.

 **Step 2**